 The program is designed to train entry level drivers to help meet the growing demand by carriers for qualified personnel.

-Our short term training programs, nineteen days (190 clock hours), coupled with the right attitude and hard work put our students on their way to becoming "professional drivers."
+Our short term training programs coupled with the right attitude and hard work put our students on their way to becoming "professional drivers."